fernandoem88/rcc-loader/README.md

       test: /\.module\.scss$/,
       use: [
         {
-          loader: 'typed-css-components',
+          loader: 'typed-classnames',
           options: {
             /**
              * enabled: (required) the loader should be enabled only in Dev environment.
-             * alternatively you can just, add the rccLoaderRule to webpack only in dev and set enabled to true by default */
+             * alternatively we can just, add the rccLoaderRule to webpack only in dev and set enabled to true by default */
             enabled: !!dev && isServer,
             /**
              * exports: (required: { rcc: boolean, style: boolean, $cn: boolean } | Function).
              * at least one of the 3 parameters should be true
-             * exports.style: false by default. set it to true in case you want to export ModuleStyle definitions.
+             * exports.style: false by default. set it to true in case we want to export ModuleStyle definitions.
-             * exports.$cn: false by default. set it to true in case you want to export $cn utility.
+             * exports.$cn: false by default. set it to true in case we want to export $cn utility.
-             * exports.rcc: false by default. set it to false in case you dont want to export rcc components.
+             * exports.rcc: false by default. set it to false in case we dont want to export rcc components.

-             *  you can use a function in case you want to set different values for given files/name templates
+             *  we can use a function in case we want to set different values for given files/name templates
              * eg: (filename, fileDir) => /-eso\.module\.scss$/.test(filename) ? { style: true } : { $cn: true }
              * in this case, my-style-eso.module.scss for example will export only the ModuleStyle type **/